nkuehnle/praw-codials/README.md

 * SUFFIX = \.com\/?[^\s\)]*
 * DOMAIN is the original domain with all periods escaped

+A check is also performed to make sure that the sustring ']\(' is not included to remove substrings that span two parts of a markdown link.
+In these cases, only the right half of the link is collected.

 ## Implementation Details
 By default, this tool will return URLs collected from both link submissions (the main post for each thread) and the top-level comments for either text or link submissions (self/link posts), but not their children.
 This can be optionally disabled at the command line (see below).
 In a future update, I plan to provide an argument for setting a comment recursion depth; however, any such features will drastically impact performance due to the Reddit API rate-limit.